kadirersoy1/AI/README.md

-# Project Title

-Plant Disease Detection using AI
+# Plant Disease Detection using AI
 ## Summary

 This project aims to develop an AI-based system that detects plant diseases from images of their leaves.